 Interview: Dmitry Klokotov Speaks About What It Means to Be a Personal Trainer for Dancesport Athletes.

-An interview with one of the best personal trainers based in Moscow, Dmitry Klokotov, who works with top-level dancers, talking about his career, his method, training plans, and nutrition.
+An interview with one of the best personal trainers based in Moscow, Dmitry Klokotov, who works with top-level dancers.
+He is talking about his career, his method, training plans, and nutrition.

-Many already know who you are, but could you please introduce yourself and let us know who is Dmitry Klokotov and how did you get nvolved with dancesport?
+Many already know who you are, but could you please introduce yourself and let us know who is Dmitry Klokotov?
+How did you get involved with dancesport?

 You said that you have been watching some dancesport training, but how did you actually start working with dancesport couples?